isaaguilar/terraform-operator-website/content/docs/getting-started/installation.md

 Once the operator is installed, terraform resources are ready to be deployed.

-Check out the [examples](examples) directory to see the different options tf-operator handles.
-See [complete-examples](../examples/complete-examples) for realistic examples.
+Check out the [examples](https://github.com/isaaguilar/terraform-operator/tree/master/examples) directory to see the different options tf-operator handles.
+For a full list of options, see [API References](/docs/references/latest)